-To understand Hybrid Cloud and its architecture, one may need to step back in time to when Cloud services started taking shape.
-Perhaps, not until the launch of Amazon Web Services in 2002, did the industry sit up and take notice of the Cloud as a disruptor in the data storage, sharing and services domain.
-With Google also joining in, it was clear that Cloud was the way to go for enterprises.
+To understand the Hybrid Cloud and its architecture, one may need to recall when cloud services started taking shape.
+Perhaps, it was not until the launch of Amazon Web Services in 2002, that the industry sat up and took notice of the Cloud as a new contender in the domain of data storage, sharing and services.
+With Google joining the fray, it quickly became clear that cloud was the way to go for enterprises.

-It was obvious that this service could scale easily, handles dynamic loads, and was also easy on the pocket.
-Bingo, the industry was seemed to have found something to wow about!
-But, of course, every new technology and service brings with it some thought-provoking issues, and so did Cloud; outages, security and data breaches, control, reliability, and regulations, necessitated changes in the Cloud services.
+It was obvious that this service could scale seamlessly and handle dynamic loads, all while being easy on the pocket.
+But, of course, every new technology and service brings with it new challenges, and so did the Cloud.
+Outages, security and data breaches, control, reliability, and regulations, necessitated changes in the Cloud services.

-There were occasions or situations where enterprises felt like they wanted to have the best of both worlds of the Private and Public Clouds.
-This meant that for various purposes that suited their business goals, they wanted to have access to a mixed kind of environment which gave them access to both.
-In other words, organizations needed the flexibility of being able to shift between the Private and Public Clouds, as and when the need arose.
+Eventually, enterprises felt like they wanted to have the best of both worlds.
+This meant that they wanted to have access to a mixed environment which gave them access to the advantages of both Private and Public Clouds.
+In other words, organizations needed the flexibility of being able to shift between the two types of Clouds, as and when the need arose.
 This would mean a mix of on-site and off-premises environments, however, enabled with necessary access control for seamless workflows.
-Hence, there could also be a third party that enabled the access and the movement between the two Clouds.
-Simply put, this is what is referred to as a Hybrid Cloud.
+This meant having a third party that enables the access and the movement between the two Clouds.
+And thus, the Hybrid Cloud was born.